Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Summary

 Mushrooms of all varieties are a big “no” for your bearded dragon.
-It doesn’t matter what type or how you prepare them—they are toxic and can poison your lizard.
+It doesn’t matter what type or how you prepare them—they are considered detrimental to your lizard’s nutritional welfare.
 They also contribute to calcium blockages, which can be deadly.
 When you’re writing up the newest menu of beardie-safe foods, keep mushrooms away at all costs.

 Our vets